Mortgage Insurance in Australia: Everything You Need to Know

 Frequently asked questions

-What is mortgage insurance in Australia?
+What's mortgage insurance in Australia?

-Lenders Mortgage Insurance (LMI) — a one-time premium paid by the borrower when the deposit is less than 20%.
+Lenders Mortgage Insurance (LMI), a one-time premium paid by the borrower when the deposit is less than 20%.
 It protects the lender, not you.

 Is mortgage insurance the same as home insurance?